ncatlab/nlab-content/pages/4853.md

 </svg>

-### The Borromean Links
+### The Borromean Link

 It is possible to link together $n$ circles in such a way that removing any one makes the others fall apart.
-The simplest such configuration is the Borromean Links.
+For $n = 2$, we have the Hopf link above; for $n = 3$, we have the Borromean link, or Borromean Rings.

 <svg width="311" height="303" xmlns="http://www.w3.org/2000/svg" xmlns:se="http://svg-edit.googlecode.com" se:nonce="26799">
  <g>